MotherTeresaHS/AWS-Serverless-Web-Application/docs/step6/index.rst

 API Gateway
 ***********

-Now that we have a Lambda function that will access our table and return information, we need to make that logic accessable on the internet.
-This way we can write HTML and JavaScript code to get the information and present it in a web page.
-To do this we will use AWS API Gateway.
+Now that we have a Lambda function that will access our table and return information, we need to make that logic accessible on the Internet.
+This way we can write HTML and JavaScript code to get the information and present it on a web page.
+To do this, we will use AWS API Gateway.

-API Gateway is a service that can make a Lambda function accessable by a URL.
+API Gateway is a service that can make a Lambda function accessible by a URL.
 Just like our Lambda function needed a parameter passed to it to know what user information to get back, as part of the URL we will pass in what user information we would like back.

 Tasks:

 - create a new API Gateway
 	- add in CORS, so that any URL can access our API
 	- create a "GET" request, to get the user info
-- add in a "mapping" template, to specify what parameters are allowed to be passed in
+- add in a "mapping" template, to specify what parameters it allows to be passed in
+- Enable CORS, or we cannot access the API due to being in different domains
-- publish the API, so that it is visible on the internet
+- publish the API, so it is visible on the Internet

 .. code-block:: shell